 The SUNY Cortland Sport Club program has an active partnership with Lucid Travel to simplify the hotel reservation process.
 Clubs who reserve through Lucid will also receive a portion of their reservation total back in cash.
-Although booking through Lucid Travel is not mandatory, it is strongly encouraged.
+Booking through Lucid Travel is not mandatory.
 The direct booking link to be used is: